How common is infertility?

 - Test results.

-- How long the couple has been trying to get pregnant.
+- How long the couple have been trying to get pregnant.

 - The age of both the man and woman.